Chhabi/NepInputFFExt/Readme.md

 Status
 ------

-As of today (19th Nov.
-2010), the extension supports Firefox 3.6 on Windows, Linux and MacOSX.
+As of today, the extension supports Firefox 4.0b7 on Windows, Linux and MacOSX.